About Traineeships

 • Step 4.
 Providing Quality Learning Resources and Structured Assessments

 Trainees have immediate access to high quality learning resources that they can access 24/7.
 This puts them in full control to best use the times at work that are most suitable for their studies.
-The materials are designed to allow them to do small parts at a time – so they give best flexibility for a work environment.
+The materials are designed to allow them to do small parts at a time – so they give the best flexibility for a work environment.

 • Step 5.
 Staying in Touch with Trainees

-We ask Trainees to make regular contact with us – but we are also pro-active in contacting them.
+We ask trainees to make regular contact with us – but we are also proactive in contacting them.

-Trainees simply give us a phone call when they need help with the learning materials or they can book times in advance.
+Trainees can simply give us a phone call when they need help with the learning materials or they can book times in advance.

 • Step 6.
 Updating You on Trainee Progress and Issues

-We recognise that many employers may not be readily available on the phone, so we have created the Employer Dashboard to ensure you have up to date information about your trainee's progress.
+We recognise that many employers may not be readily available on the phone, so we have created the Employer Dashboard to ensure you have up to date information about your Trainee's progress.

 • Step 7.
 Escalating Issues

-From time to time there are issues with a trainees progress.
+From time to time there are issues with a trainee's progress.
 You will be advised both informally and formally to ensure that you are aware of the situation, and that all parties are doing what they can to resolve the problem.

 In some instances we are required to advise the relevant state Department of Education if there are trainee progress issues.
 This will only happen after we have tried to resolve the problem directly with you.